WickedStereo/Microwatt-InferSOC/README.md

-# µWatt‑Infer SoC
+# Microwatt‑Infer SoC

 An open-source SoC for small-scale language model inference on the edge, built around the 64‑bit Microwatt POWER ISA core plus a custom ML accelerator, targeting the SKY130 PDK with a fully open EDA flow.

 ## Summary

-µWatt‑Infer will be a fully open-source SoC dedicated to efficient, small‑scale language model inference at the edge.
+Microwatt‑Infer will be a fully open-source SoC dedicated to efficient, small‑scale language model inference at the edge.
 A 64‑bit Microwatt core orchestrates the accelerator that targets the compute‑intensive Machine learning operations: matrix multiplication, softmax, and layer normalization.

 ## Project Description & Goals